syukur91/ymple-ecommerce/README.md

 YmpleCommerce is an Open Source project.

-If you want to contribute code to Ymple-Commerce, read the [CONTRIBUTING.md][7] file in this repository or read the [tutorials about contribution][8] on the documentation site.
+If you want to contribute code to Ymple-Ecommerce, read the [CONTRIBUTING.md][7] file in this repository or read the [tutorials about contribution][8] on the documentation site.

 ========